Health Plan Options

 An HMO plan provides comprehensive coverage by requiring patients to receive services from a contracted group of providers.

 As an HMO member, you must choose a Primary Care Physician (PCP) that will coordinate your health care and refer you to a Specialist if medically necessary.
 You may be responsible for co-payments, deductibles or fees for non-covered services.
-If you choose a PMG administered HMO, you will have access to all our patient resources including our Patient Care Coordinators.
+If you choose a DHMN administered HMO, you will have access to all our patient resources including our Patient Care Coordinators.

 Medicare Advantage HMO (MAPD)